How common are male eating disorders?

 Few icons have either the power or the inclination to fight back - when Kate Winslet announced that she was refusing to allow her photos in a recent cosmetic advert to be photoshopped, it made international headlines.
 Yet young women who watch exercise videos led by an instructor in a body-contour outfit are more likely to feel unhappy afterwards, compared to doing the same workout while watching the same instructor covered up.

 Men, too, are more likely to be dissatisfied with their bodies when they're exposed to images of muscular, idealised men.
-These same images are more likely to cause men to drive themselves at the gym to increase their own muscularity - and, as we've seen above, a desire for the perfect muscular body is often a precursor to an eating disorder in men.
+These same images are more likely to cause body dissatisfaction feelings in men, and this also encourages them to drive themselves to at the gym to increase their own muscularity - and, as we've seen above, a desire for the perfect muscular and ideal male body is often a precursor to an eating disorder in men.

 Then there's social media - do endless carefully vetted images of everyone you know having a marvellous time, or pictured only in the most flattering poses, play a role?
 Dr Sandeep Ranote is a consultant child and adolescent psychiatrist, who has specialised in eating disorders for 15 years.
 She warns that we ignore this element at our peril.
-"We would be naive to say that there is no link between social media and eating disorders as well as other mental health problems like low self esteem, depression and self-harm.
+"We would be naive to say that there is no link between social media and eating disorders as well as other mental health problems like low self-esteem, anxiety depression and self-harm in people with eating disorders.
 We don't have absolute proof yet, and we don't know how to deal with it - but we definitely need to keep looking at it."

 As in so many walks of life, forewarned is forearmed.
-Doctors have a duty to recognise that men may well show different first signs of an eating disorder than women, and to keep it in mind as a possible diagnosis.
+Doctors have a duty to recognise that men may well show different first signs of an eating disorder than women, and to keep it in mind as a possible diagnosis and treatment.

 The fashion industry pays lip service to behaving responsibly where body image is concerned: I have seen endless stories over the years about fashion houses 'joining forces to ban size zero models', yet they constantly creep back in.
 For men, it may be more difficult still. in a world where obesity levels are sky-rocketing, fitness carries huge social cachet and the finely-honed athlete's physique is unlikely to become unpopular any time soon.